habbes/experiments/ODataSlimUrlParserConcept/README.md

 - optional: support for arithmetic operators
 - optional: support for other data types

+## Checkpoint 5: How would this look like in AspNetCoreOData?

-## Checkpoint 5: More performance optimizations
+## Checkpoint 6: More performance optimizations

 Perf optimizations after demonstrating support for key scenarios and functionality.
 Feel free to go wild.